 Finally, it also helps to have a broad understanding of the philosophy underpinning software development and delivery.
 I’d recommend finance professionals read a primer on agile’ as a good place to start but also talk to people in tech and don’t be afraid to ask questions.

 I believe the trends in finance in terms of tech will be towards professional finance leaders upskilling, with professional qualifications adapting to meet these needs.
 I’ve already seen this with the ACCA and I expect to see curriculums bringing in a stronger technology element encompassing basic coding, agile, and cloud architectures.

 Software solutions will continue to mature and consolidate and it’s my hope that there will be a longer term trend towards technology harmonization as a result.
-For the time being, to succeed, I believe finance professionals need to be brave, curious, decisive, open to learning new concepts such as ‘agile’ and the language around it, and have a dose of healthy skepticism in their dealings with vendors if they are to push the tech agenda in finance.
+For the time being, to succeed, I believe finance professionals need to be brave, curious, decisive, open to learning new concepts such as agile’ and the language around it and have a dose of healthy scepticism in their dealings with vendors if they are to push the tech agenda in finance.

 What, in your opinion, is the key draw of working on the finance team of a startup, why should others consider this path?

 The key draw for me is the breadth of exposure you get in a small business and the pace of change.
 The exposure to the wider business in a startup and the sense of building something and growing out the function as the business grows is incredibly satisfying to me.

 I’ve always favoured hiring people that don’t want to be in the same role in two years time and have the ambition to progress.
 This is particularly helpful in startups where you have limited resources and small teams where people need to wear multiple hats.